a-karma/Bogor_Workshop/DAY_1/Session1.md

 ### 1. Working from terminal and remote servers
 In this section, we will outline the procedure for connecting to our cloud server and provide you with some essential preliminary definitions.

-- `OS` (short for Operating System) is the program that manages all other applications in a computer.
+- The `OS` (short for Operating System) is the program that manages all other applications in a computer.
 Windows, Linux and macOS are all examples of Operating Systems.
-Users can interact directly with the operating system through a user interface, such as a command-line interface (CLI) or a graphical UI (GUI).
+Users can interact directly with the operating system through an interface, such as a command-line interface (CLI) or a graphical UI (GUI).
-- `terminal`
-- `shell`
-- `file system`
-- `script`
+- A `shell` is a text-based command-line interpreter or a program that allows the user to execute commands and interact with the OS.
+Different operating systems have different shell programs, here we will focus on Bash (Bourne Again SHell) which is the most common shell on Unix-like systems.
+- A `terminal` is the application that we use to interact with the `shell` i.e. the window were you type commands.
+- The `prompt` is the text next to where you type your commands in a terminal
+- A `file system` is the structure and logic rules used by the OS to control how data is stored and retrieved.
+- A `script` is a series of instructions that automate computer tasks  Here we will focus on shell-scripting meaning executable files interpreted by the shell.

 In the guide we've sent you, you've seen how to install putty (Windows users) or how to connect from terminal